Hidilyn Diaz: Military career

 Diaz in Philippine Air Force uniform with her Olympic silver medal in 2016.

 Diaz was recruited into the Philippine Air Force (PAF) through the military arm's Direct Enlistment Program in 2013.
 She was initially assigned to the Air Force Special Service Group.
 She was also given an Air Force Specialty Code skill in recreation in weightlifting.
 In 2014, she was given a promotion from the rank of Airwoman to Airwoman Second Class.
 Diaz was also a recipient of a Military Merit Medal for organizing PAF events and a Presidential Citation Unit Badge.
 When Diaz was training for her stint at the 2016 Summer Olympics, she was assigned to PAF Personnel Management Center on a temporary basis.
 For her achievement at the Olympics, she was given a promotion by the PAF.
 The extent of the promotion was initially not disclosed but it was later reported that Diaz was promoted to the rank of Airwoman First Class.
 Diaz was consecutively promoted to the rank of Sergeant after the 2018 Asian Games.
 On July 27, 2021, following Diaz's success in competing for the gold medal in the 2020 Tokyo Olympics, Lt.
 Gen. Allen Paredes, the Philippine Air Force's commanding general, approved Diaz's promotion from Sergeant, to Staff Sergeant.

 Personal life

 Diaz is a devout Catholic and credits her faith with inspiring her athletic achievements.
 She wore a Miraculous Medal at the 2020 Olympic medaling ceremony, which she said is "a sign of our prayers and faith in Mama Mary and Jesus Christ."

 Diaz is married to Julius Naranjo, a former weightlifter who competed for Guam in international competitions and a professional weightlifting coach, a strength and conditioning coach, and filmmaker at the 2017 Asian Indoor and Martial Arts Games.
 Naranjo had become her coach, and they were wed in Baguio, on July 26, 2022.

+In January 2026, Diaz became part of the teaching staff of the College of Human Kinetics at the University of the Philippines Diliman, instructing physical education classes at the undergraduate level.